JensJoschi/variability_timing/methods.md

 we did a forward citation search on these 74 articles on jul 16 2018 and found 866 articles (609 new references, 257 duplicates from earlier search).
 We filtered again by title, after which 197 references remained.
 197 references were appropriate based on their title, and 3 articles measured at least 3 populations and day lengths (based on full text).
 Another forward citation search on these 3 articles on July 23th 2018 revealed 73 unique articles, including 36 novel references (not duplicates of earlier search), but none of these were relevant.
 In total, we found 77 articles.

-One article replicated data of an older article, and 4 conference abstracts were inaccessible, leaving 72 articles for further analysis.

 #### comparison
 Both searches found 72 articles, but these were not completely the same.
 We hence compared the lists of articles found in the first and second search, including all forward citations.